 Gabanintha Gold Project was acquired in conjunction with Burnakura, containing a number of prospective tenements located 20 km to the east of Burnakura.
-Exploration and evaluation expenditures of \$0.02 million were incurred in the current fiscal year for Gabanintha.
+Exploration and evaluation expenditures of \$0.04 million were incurred in the year ended June 30, 2018 for Gabanintha.